Why we Wear it Purple at Suncorp

-At Suncorp, in line with our strong focus on diversity and inclusion, we provide a work environment for our gay, lesbian, bisexual, transgender and gender diverse, intersex, and queer (LGBTIQ+) employees that is free from prejudice or discrimination.
+At Suncorp, we provide a work environment for our gay, lesbian, bisexual, transgender and gender diverse, intersex, and queer (LGBTIQ+) employees that is free from prejudice or discrimination.

-We encourage our people to Wear It Purple to show their support because, compared to the general population, LGBTIQ+ young people (aged 16-27) are five times more likely to attempt suicide*.
+We encourage our people to Wear It Purple to show their support because, compared with the general population, LGBTIQ+ young people (aged 16-27) are five times more likely to attempt suicide*.

-Suncorp's Eddie Sahovic, Co-Chair of Suncorp’s LGBTIQ+ employee resource group – Amplify, discusses why days like Wear It Purple Day are important.
+Suncorp's Shay Johnston, Chair of Suncorp’s LGBTIQ+ employee resource group, Amplify, and Chair of Open Doors Youth Service, shares why days like Wear It Purple Day are important.

 "Suncorp is an inclusive employer, and an inclusive place for customers to take care of their finances, and it's important to visually show that allyship so people know this is a safe place to be," she said.

 "If you identify as LGBTIQ+, that's something you take with you everywhere you go, whether it's going to work each day and being asked what you did on the weekend, or going down to the bank with your partner to apply for a loan.
 You don't leave that part of your identify at the door, and you shouldn't have to.

 "I speak with rainbow young people every day, and it's really hard to be young and different.
 We need to do better to support our youth and we need to show them that there are safe workplaces and that they'll be able to leave school and find work without fear of discrimination."